erebe/personal-server/README.md

 IgnoreRhosts yes
 ```

-As I don't use any configuration management (i.e: Ansible), It is kind of tedious to use a normal user and levrage privilege escalation (sudo) to do stuff in `root`.
+As I don't use any configuration management (i.e: Ansible), It is kind of tedious to use a normal user and leverage privilege escalation (sudo) to do stuff in `root`.
 So I allow root login on the SSH server to make things easier to manage.
-If you plan to use a configuration management system, disable the root login authentification.
+If you plan to use a configuration management system, disable the root login authentication.

 Now let's use again our Makefile to automate the deployment of the config

-**Warnig** Be sure that your are correctly able to log with your ssh key before doing that or you will need to reinstall your machine/use the rescue console of your hosting provider to fix things
+**Warning** Be sure that you are correctly able to log with your ssh key before doing that or you will need to reinstall your machine/use the rescue console of your hosting provider to fix things

 ```bash
 ❯ Makefile